Helping first responders and front line staff avoid and overcome work related PTSD.

 Better service delivery

-This is an 8 hour interactive workshop that gives your staff the skills to help prevent and overcome vicarious trauma.
-It covers:
+This is an 8 hour interactive workshop that gives your staff the skills to help create and maintain psychological safety at work.

-The neuropsychology of trauma and how it forms in response to exposure
+The neuropsychology of trauma and how it forms in response to adverse events and exposure to other people's trauma

 Strategies to prevent vicarious trauma and be more resilient in the face of suffering and danger